dsyme/dsyme-presentations/design-notes/ces-compared.md

 F# computation expressions (CEs) are a syntactic de-sugaring of language elements like `for x in xs  ... ` to method calls like `For( ... )` on a builder object.
 They can be configured in many ways.
 See also [this extensive introduction to F# computation expressions](https://fsharpforfunandprofit.com/posts/computation-expressions-intro/).

 Many people coming to F# are familiar with Haskell, and in particular [list comprehension syntax](https://wiki.haskell.org/List_comprehension) and [do notation](https://en.wikibooks.org/wiki/Haskell/do_notation)
 (monad syntax).
-In Haskell these are two separate syntactic mechanisms, with limits to what they can express (discussed that later).
+In Haskell these are two separate syntactic mechanisms.

 In contrast, F# CEs are one syntactic mechanism that can be configured in different ways, including ways that cover the use cases of both list comprehensions and do notation, and in each case can express additional things without